 I was a daddy’s girl.

 Without delving too far into my family history, for most of my childhood I was lucky enough to have a stay at home dad.
-My mom was the bread winner and my dad was Mr. Mom.
+My mom was the breadwinner and my dad was Mr. Mom.
 And he was great at it!
 He cooked.
 He cleaned.
 He hiked.
 He drew.
 He went on class trips and was always the class parent.
 He was my best friend.

 I was little when my dad first got sick, so I don’t remember much, but it was sometime before I even started kindergarten.
 Supposedly I used to call it his “owie.”
 My dad had melanoma and it originated on one of his shoulders.
 It was this big ugly mark, I guess.
 In all honesty, I was so little that I remember the scar more than the original mole.
 The scar from when they cut the cancer out looked like one of those long neck dinosaurs.
 A brontosaurus.
-I remember going to doctors appointments with my dad and I remember them cutting different moles and things from his body to check after removing the original mole.
+I remember going to doctor’s appointments with my dad and I remember them cutting different moles and things from his body to check after removing the original mole.
 I remember all my life it being important that my dad stay covered when we were out in the sun (and that was often) and how religiously both him and I had to wear sunscreen.
 I remember little things here and there and the big things that just became a part of our lives, like the sunscreen, but overall I don’t remember much about him being sick.

 I know he wasn’t supposed to live, at least according to one doctor.
 My dad never took chemo or radiation, he only had the cancer removed.

 Cancer is prevalent in my family; everywhere in my family it seems.
 And my dad had watched both his parents die from different cancers.
 Both my parents had seen what radiation and chemo does to the body and my dad a baby.
 His first baby.
 He knew that even if he took the chemo or the radiation, he still might die, but he would be so sick from the treatment he wouldn’t get to be the best dad ever.
-My dad thought it was more important to have at least a few good years, then a few crappy ones.
+My dad thought it was more important to have at least a few good years, than a few crappy ones.
 His doctor said they believed they got it all, but recommended further treatment to be sure.
 So, my dad got a second opinion.
 This doctor said they got it all.
 My dad went with that and hoped for the best.

 He made it 18 years.
-Well not really 18 years, he wasn’t diagnosed right when I was born, but you get the point.
+Well, not really 18 years, he wasn’t diagnosed right when I was born, but you get the point.
 He made it my entire life without the cancer coming back.
 And then it did.
 It came back quick.
 And it came back violent.

 My dad went to the hospital either the night of my graduation or the following morning, I’m kind of fuzzy on the exact details, and he was gone before Halloween.
-Looking back now I realize he had been sick and getting sicker months before my graduation, but I was too wrapped up in my own senior year of high school world to really take notice, and my parents just blamed it on over working and exhaustion.
+Looking back now I realize he had been sick and getting sicker months before my graduation, but I was too wrapped up in my own senior year of high school world to really take notice, and my parents just blamed it on overworking and exhaustion.

 The cancer came back and it came strong.
 It wrapped around major arteries.
 It took over his lungs and his intestines.
 There was no operating on it this time.
 There was no saving him this time, at least not a probable good chance, but he fought and he fought hard.
 This time around he didn’t have a baby to run after, instead that baby was right by his side ready to do whatever he wanted and he wanted to live.
 He wanted to live so bad.
-And he fought so hard to do that, but in the end his body just couldn’t take it.
+And he fought so hard to do that, but in the end, his body just couldn’t take it.

 I spent that summer spending as much time as I possibly could with my dad.
 I got to know every ICU nurse there was as St. Joseph’s and St. Jude’s.
 I slept in waiting rooms and on chairs.
 I started to find the beeping of heart rate monitors very soothing.
 My dad and I played cards and he shared stories.
 We watched movies and we said goodbye for four months.
 This was the longest, most stressful, depressing, and happy four months of my life.